What is Roger Waters' Net Worth?

 Early Life

-George Roger Waters was born on September 6th of 1943 in Great Brookham, Surrey.
+George Roger Waters was born on September 6th, 1943, in Great Brookham, Surrey.
 His father died fighting in World War II when he was just five months old, and he was subsequently raised by his mother alongside an older brother.
 During his secondary school years, Waters was an active member of various sports teams.
 After graduating, he initially set his sights on a career as an architect, and he enrolled at Regent Street Polytechnic.
 During this period, he met two future members of Pink Floyd, Nick Mason and Richard Wright.
 By 1963, the trio was regularly playing music together in an informal band.

 When Bob Klose and Syd Barrett joined this informal band in 1963, Water switched to the bass guitar, and after a number of imaginative name changes, the band became Pink Floyd in 1966.
 Initially, Syd Barrett was the frontman of the band, but his mental health quickly deteriorated after the release of The Piper at the Gates of Dawn.
 By 1968, Barrett was gone and Waters started to take the lead in their creative process.

 One of Waters' most notable contributions to the band was as a songwriter.
-He wrote most of the lyrics for Pink Floyd's next five albums, including the critically-acclaimed Dark Side of the Moon.
+He wrote most of the lyrics for Pink Floyd's next five albums, including the critically acclaimed Dark Side of the Moon.
 The 1973 album went on to sell over 40 million copies, elevating Pink Floyd to an insane level of commercial achievement.
 By 2005, Dark Side of the Moon was still selling 8,000 copies per week.
 By some estimates, it is the second-best-selling album of all time.

 The Wall was another monumental album for Pink Floyd, and the 1979 concept album was largely based on the life of Roger Waters.
 With over 23 million copies sold in the US alone, it became the third-best-selling album in America.
 By 1983, Waters was taking even more creative control over the band.
 It got to the point where other Pink Floyd members (most notably Gilmour) were asking Roger to delay the release of albums so they could write lyrics and songs of their own.